carpentries-incubator/geospatial-python/setup.md

     `conda` should begin to locate, download, and install the Python libraries listed in the `environment.yaml` file.

+    > ## Faster Environment Install With One Extra Step
+    > If you see a spinning `/` for more than a few minutes, you may want to try the following to speed up the environment installation.
+    > 1. Cancel the currently running `conda create` process with CTRL+C
+    > 2. Run `conda install -c conda-forge mamba`
+    > 3. Run `mamba env create -f environment.yaml`
+    {: .callout}

     When installation has finished you should see the following message in the terminal:

     ```bash